Etna: the fiery giant of Sicily

 Etna Bianco (Carricante)

-They are mineral, elegant wines with a strong identity, perfect with local dishes.
+They are mineral, elegant and strongly distinctive wines, perfect with local dishes.

 To finish: